Senthuran100/Python-Docker/README.md

 ![Depoloyment Workflow](image30.jpeg)

-Using the cloudbuild.yaml configure the cloud build.
+* Using the cloudbuild.yaml configure the GCP Cloud build.

-Docker image will be saved in the GCP container Registry.
+* Docker image will be saved in the GCP container Registry.

-Then the docker image will be deployed in the Cloud Run.
+* Then the docker image will be deployed in the Cloud Run.